uber/Cadence-Docs/src/blog/_posts/2023-02-28-community-spotlight-february.md

 Please take a few minutes to give us your opinion.

 ## Cadence and Temporal ##
-We've had a few queries about whether Cadence and [Temporal](https://temporal.io/) are the same project.
+During user surveys we've had a few queries about whether Cadence and [Temporal](https://temporal.io/) are the same project.
 The answer is No - they are not the same project but they do share the same origin.
 At a high level Temporal is a fork of the Cadence project.
 Both Temporal and Cadence are now being developed by different communities so are independent.

 ## Cadence at DoorDash ##
 Although published a few month's ago we missed including an article by [DoorDash](https://doordash.engineering/) about how they are using Cadence to build real time event processing with [Apache Flink](https://flink.apache.org/) and [Apache Kafka](https://kafka.apache.org/).